WLNewman/Face-Rotating-Webcam/README.md

-//OLDER OUTDATED FILE VERSION (RUNS ON JUST WINDOWS)
+//OLDER OUTDATED FILE VERSION (RUNS IN ONE FILE ON DESKTOP)//

 Okay, if you want to make this yourself (especially if you're using Windows), here's some tips